jrigden/mr_rigden_slides/itertools/PITCHME.md

 itertools.islice(iterable, stop)
 itertools.islice(iterable, start, stop[, step])
 ```
-Very much like slice this function allows you to cut out a piece of an iterable.
+Very much like slice.
+This function allows you to cut out a piece of an iterable.

 ---